rotto32/hrext07-my-cruddy-app/README.md

  Styled profiles on 2/12
  Updated colors and font on 2/12
  Styled buttons on 2/12
+ Fixed favorites bugs on 2/12
+ Added ability to load other profiles in localstorage on page load on 2/12

 ----To Do Still
+ 2/13 - remove fav restaurant from user
+ 2/13 - add multiple restuarants to user
  2/13 - type in the middle of the input box
- 2/13 - fix bugs with favorites button
- 2/14 - Load local storage on page load
  2/14 - Upload an image